madetech/autobrewster/README.md

 [![Build Status](https://travis-ci.org/madebymade/autobrewster.png?branch=master)](https://travis-ci.org/madebymade/autobrewster)
 [![Gem Version](https://badge.fury.io/rb/autobrewster.png)](http://badge.fury.io/rb/autobrewster)

 AutoBrewster is a Rubygem that provides regression testing for your CSS.
+How it works:

-* AutoBrewster should be first run to generate "source" screenshots.
+1. AutoBrewster should be first run to generate source screenshots.
 You should manually validate these screenshots as your known good state.
-* Every time you make a change to your application, run AutoBrewster to compare the current state of the application against the source state.
+2. Every time you make a change to your application, run AutoBrewster to compare the current state of the application against the source state.
-* If anything has changed, AutoBrewster will tell you.
+3. If anything has changed, AutoBrewster will tell you.
-* If the changes were deliberate, replace the source screenshot for that page with the current state.
+4. If the changes were deliberate, replace the source screenshot for that page with the current state.
-* If the changes were not deliberate, fix the regression and rerun AutoBrewster.
+5. If the changes were not deliberate, fix the regression and rerun AutoBrewster.

 ## Credits